deborahleehamel/task_manager/README.md

 # Task Manager

-##Uses Sinatra to build an application that manages tasks. .
+Practice using Sinatra and Shotgun gems to build an application that manages tasks.